jack-parr/BudgetApp/README.md

 AppFrame acts as the actionListener for all components.

 # TO DO:
-- Add ability to click on graph to place marker and read precise value.

 - Add input checks to all action handlers.
 - Format everything.